jolman009/literati-library/legal/README.md

 ---

-*This README provides an overview of Literati's legal and compliance documentation.
+*This README provides an overview of ShelfQuest's legal and compliance documentation.
 For detailed information, refer to individual documents listed above.*